nxsudarshan/javascript-server/CLIENT-SERVER.md

 # CLIENT - SERVER

 ### How a request gets served
-> Computers connected to the web are called clients and servers.
+> Computers connected in between are called clients and servers.
+A client act as a machine, where information, resources, data etc. required for some operation or useful purpose in it. client will request for them to the server.
+A server will provide services to the respective client.
 A simplified diagram of how they interact might look like this:

 ![client-server service served](https://mdn.mozillademos.org/files/8973/Client-server.jpg)

 >
-* Clients are the typical web user's internet-connected devices (for example, your computer connected to your Wi-Fi, or your phone connected to your mobile network) and web-accessing software available on those devices (usually a web browser like Firefox or Chrome).
+* Clients are the typical browser, application or machine (for example, your computer connected to your Wi-Fi, or your phone connected to your mobile network) and web-accessing software available on those devices (usually a web browser like Firefox or Chrome).
 * Servers are computers that store webpages, sites, or apps.
 When a client device wants to access a webpage, a copy of the webpage is downloaded from the server onto the client machine to be displayed in the user's web browser.

 #